Galaxies NGC 7752 & NGC 7753

 Finder Chart

 The galaxy pair NGC 7752/3 is located in the constellation Pegasus.
-The best observation time is June to November, when it is highest at night.
+On 20 September it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is January to December, when it is highest at night.

 References